dokku-alt/dokku-alt/README.md

 ## pluginhook implementation

 You can see the implementation for this is simple.
 20 lines of Bash.
-While this is usable, if it gets popular it might make sense to re-implement in C or Go with the intention of actually streaming between plugins instead of writing to files and variables.
+While this is usable, at some point it might make sense to re-implement in C or Go with the intention of actually streaming between plugins instead of writing to files and variables.
 Currently all output is buffered, which is not ideal.